 What is depression?

 There are many sources of emotional pain in today’s society.
-When life changes, even when we look forward to change, depression’s affects are heightened.
-Other life events influecne the likelihood of experiencing depression.
-These include life’s losses (breakups, divorce, and death of a loved one), social isolation, relationship conflict, and abuse (physical, sexual, or emotional).
+When life changes, even when we look forward to change, depression’s effects are heightened.
+Other life events influence the likelihood of experiencing depression.
+These include life’s losses (breakups, divorce, death of a loved one), social isolation, relationship conflict, and abuse (physical, sexual, or emotional).

 Medical conditions will need to be addressed with a medical professional.
 I will work with your provider to discuss treatment and coordinate your care.

 Additionally, if you have depression with suicidal thoughts, seek emergency medical treatment immediately.
 Please take yourself to the nearest emergency room or dial 911 (for clients located in the United States).